Richard Laurence Marquette: Joan Caudle

 Police found his residence, a tiny house resembling a shack, but there was no one inside.
 They discovered neatly-chopped up human body parts wrapped in newspaper inside the refrigerator.
 Also found inside were bloodstained lingerie.
 The only significant missing piece was her head.

 An arrest warrant was issued and a manhunt began.
 Oregon Governor Mark Hatfield called the crime "the most heinous in Oregon history" and appealed to the FBI for help and the agency took the unusual step of expanding their most wanted list to eleven names, the first time it had ever done so.
 The tactic worked; Marquette was arrested in California the day after being added to the list.
 He put up no resistance and seemed almost relieved at his arrest.
 A background check found that he had two previous arrests, in June 1956 for attempted rape, and in August 1957 when he robbed a Portland gas station and spent a year in jail.

 Marquette claimed that he was in a bar when he saw Caudle accompanied by another man, but she recognized him from elementary school and walked over to him.
 They had a few drinks, went around to several more bars, according to his account, and then came back to his house where his former classmate drank more beer with him and allegedly agreed to sex.
 When investigators asked what happened next, he claimed that the two had sex, then got into an argument afterward, whereupon Marquette choked Caudle to death.
 Since he had no vehicle to dispose of her remains, he panicked and dragged the corpse into the shower where he dismembered it.

 From everything the investigators found about Caudle, Marquette's story seemed quite unbelievable, but he was the only living witness to the crime.
 The prosecution asked for him to be charged with rape as well since they did not believe that the two had consensual sex.
 When asked what became of Joan Caudle's head, Marquette led police to a river bank near Oaks Park in Portland where it was fished out of some rotting timber along the edge of the water.
-He was found guilty of first degree murder but the jury recommended leniency.
-Marquette was sentenced to life in prison.
+He was found guilty of first degree murder, but was spared execution after the jury recommended leniency.
+Marquette, who muttered "Thank God" upon hearing the recommendation, was sentenced to life in prison.
 After an 11-year sentence during which time he was described as "a model prisoner", he received parole in 1973.